pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/25_System_Settings.md

 System settings about the CMS part of Pimcore.

 ### EU Cookie Policy Notice
 Pimcore has a default implementation for EU cookie policy that looks like as follows.
+When the buttons are pressed the hint disappears.
+In the case of the OK button a reminder in the localStorage (pc-cookie-accepted = true) is set and the notice won't be displayed again.
+If you want to set any tracking cookies when the terms are accepted you need to customize the template as described further down.

 ![Cookie Policy](../img/system-settings-sample.png)